Hemakuma/cisco-dc-automation/LabGuide/section-5-2-nxos-cli.md

 5. Save the file `CMD + S` as `vlan-consist-check.py`
 6. Read the code and try to make sense of it.
 Keep doing this with all the scripts we write.
 You will see a pattern on how the codes are written.
-7. Go to your nxtoolkit container terminal window and run this script.
-This script should be in your `myscript` folder.
+7. Switch to nxtoolkit container terminal window and run this script.
+   1. This script should be in your `myscript` folder.
-8. run the script `python vlan-consist-check.py`
+   2. run the script `python vlan-consist-check.py`
 9. Switch to your switch console window
    10. verify that those vlans are created.  `Show run vlan`
 11. Re-run the script.
-This time it should not make any changes and it verified that all the required vlans are on the switch.
+This time it should not make any changes because  all the required vlans are already on the switch.
 Go ahead and delete one vlan and try to re-run the script.

 ### Exercise-3